Colvars/colvars/README.md

 # Collective variables module (Colvars)

-A software module for molecular simulation and analysis programs that provides a flexible and high-performance platform for present and future algorithms.
+A software module for molecular simulation and analysis that provides a high-performance implementation of sampling algorithms defined on a reduced space of continuously differentiable functions (aka collective variables).

+The module itself implements a variety of functions and algorithms, including free-energy estimators based on thermodynamic forces, non-equilibrium work and probability distributions.

 ## Obtaining and using